 Disadvantages of the Mediavine Blog Ad Network

-If you want to try a blogging advertising network, the pros of Mediavine far outweigh the cons.
-However, there are a few things to mention that don't favor Mediavine, compared to some of the other networks we review here:
+If you're looking to try a blog advertising network, Mediavine's advantages far outweigh the disadvantages.
+However, there are a few points to mention that put Mediavine at a disadvantage compared to some of the other networks we're analyzing here:

-• Comparatively, it's hard to be accepted : The main problem with Mediavine is its exclusivity.
-If you are a new blogger or have less than the minimum number of monthly readers, you will not yet be eligible for the Mediavine program.
-They are very selective with their publishers and are even more so today.
+• Comparatively, it is difficult to be accepted The main problem with Mediavine is its exclusivity.
+If you're a new blogger or have fewer than the minimum number of monthly readers, you won't yet be able to benefit from the Mediavine program.
+They are very selective with their publishers, and even more so now.

-• May not fit your niche : Another potential downside of Mediavine is its preferred slots.
-Although they are willing to work with "any niche with quality content", they tend to work more closely with certain niches.
-They originally focused their efforts on food bloggers, but have since expanded their circle.
-The bloggers they are most likely to work with are in the following categories: education, travel, style, fashion, personal finance, home, gardening, hobbies, health, fitness, parenting, arts, entertainment, food and drink.
+• May not fit your niche Another potential drawback of Mediavine concerns its preferred niches.
+While they are willing to work with "any niche with quality content," they tend to work more closely with certain niches.
+Initially, they focused their efforts on food bloggers, but they have since broadened their circle.
+The bloggers they are most likely to work with fall into the following categories: education, travel, style, fashion, personal finance, home, gardening, leisure, health, fitness, parenting, arts, entertainment, and food and drink.

-• Long waiting time for payments : Ad blog networks have different payment terms, but Mediavine's tends to be longer for returns.
-65 days from the last day of the month means you'll be waiting quite a while before you start seeing money in your bank account.
+• Payment wait times were a bit long.
+Advertising blog networks have varying payment terms, but Mediavine's tends to be longer for returns.
+65 days from the last day of the month means you'll have to wait quite a while before seeing any money in your bank account.

-Overall, Mediavine has more than earned its place among the best blogging advertising networks on the market today, but due to its minimum traffic requirements to be accepted, it's more naturally geared towards working with editors who are not entirely new to blogging.
+Overall, Mediavine has more than earned its place among the best blog advertising networks on the market today, but due to its minimum traffic requirements for acceptance, it's more naturally geared towards working with publishers who aren't entirely new to blogging.
 If you're even more of a novice, it's best to start with another network and work your way up to Mediavine.

 2. Monometric